'Amazon Effect' Hits Retailers Around the Globe - Slashdot

 3. Retail is cheaper for many common products.

 My local Walmart hires people that can barely speak English.
 One of their employees is in a wheelchair.
 Two of them appear to have Downs Syndrome.
-Yet Walmart gives these people meaningful employ
+Yet Walmart gives these people meaningful employment, while keeping prices low.
+Win win.
+The dumbest thing they could do is raise prices so they can hire "smarter" employees.

 Re: (Score:3)